LiberationFrequency/BazzArch/airootfs/etc/skel/Desktop/README.md

 --------------------------------------------------------
 * add cups
 * add a network manager
+* fit graphic drivers/config for realtime
+* fit MIDI for realtime / create PKGBUILD for jamrouter
 * Create a splash screen
 * Create some presets
 * "open Terminal here"-dialog  -> proof of concept temporary / Only works with xterm /